KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/meta.rst

     Association with analytical driver panel.

-Choose a name for the title of driver.
-Then choose analytical driver from drop-down menu that you wish to associate to the meta model.
+Choose a name for the title of the driver.
+Then choose an analytical driver from drop-down menu that you wish to associate to the meta model.

 Once you have selected the driver, you should write the **exact URL** of the corresponding parameter.
 Then set if the driver is multivalue or not.
-By default, drivers are set to be mandatory so you don't have the option to change that like you have for analytical document.
+By default, drivers are set to be mandatory so you don't have the option to change that like you have for analytical documents.

 After you have completed the definition of a parameter you can save it by clicking on main **Save** button in the upper right corner.
 To add further parameters, click on the **Add** button.
 Repeat the same procedure as many times you want.
 At this point you may wish to change the order of parameters (i.e., how they are presented to the user).
 To do so, click on the arrow in the list of drivers.